-The brew method that you select will depend on the filter, grind, texture, experience, and procedure of the brewing.
+The brew method that you select will depend on the filter, grind, texture, experience, and procedure of the brewing assuming you want to use coffee beans or ground coffee and not k cups or pods.
 The most common method is the pour-over, which works best for medium grinds and a tea-like mouthfeel.
 These are also considered to be an entry-level technique.

-French presses are also relatively simple and involve an immersion brewing method and coarse grainers.
+French press is also a simple and common brewing method.
+It involves an immersion brewing method and coarse grain coffee.
 More complex variations include the siphon and AeroPresses.
-Check out this guide for a more extensive breakdown of each brewing method.

 Whether you opt for organic or conventional coffee is a matter of personal preference.
 Traditional coffee will use fertilizers and chemicals during production to limit the impact of pests, which in turn helps lower costs.
 Organic coffee eschews chemical treatments as a way of producing a natural and supposedly healthier product.